2onk/UR_Manager/README.md

 This tool will help you to automate your supportfile/backup process with predefined time intervalls.

-NEW: It is now possible to update robots with a .urup file remotely
+NEW: It is now possible to update robots with a .urup file remotely (only with connected USB -Stick!!!!)

 - first of all install .msix package